-5 x 10/100/1000Base-T RJ-45 ports are located on the front panel of the Managed Switch.
-These RJ-45 ports allow users to connect their traditional copper-based Ethernet devices to network.
-All these ports support auto-negotiation and MDI/MDIX auto-crossover, i.e. the crossover.
+The RJ-45 ports are located on the front panel of the Managed Switch.
+These RJ-45 ports allow users to connect their traditional copper-based Ethernet devices to the network.
+All these ports support auto-negotiation and MDI/MDIX auto-crossover, i.e. the crossover or straight through CAT-5 cable may be used.